-Well known as one of the world’s fashion capitals and a longstanding business hub in Europe, there still are only a limited number of foreign tourists who plan to visit Milan, particularly if it’s their first trip to Italy.
+Well known as one of the world’s fashion capitals and a longstanding business hub in Europe, there still are only a limited number of foreign tourists who visit Milan, particularly if it’s their first trip to Italy.

 The land of “La Dolce Vita” is one of the most fantasized destinations in the world, but while Rome, Florence, Venice, the Cinque Terre, and the Amalfi Coast captivate everyone’s imagination, Milan is hardly on the radar.

 Even when I suggest to friends to come and visit Milan, and discover my city, they often pull a face, unless they’re keen to go shopping.
 In a way, I understand.
-As some of you know, although I was born in Italy I grew in a small mountain village in Switzerland and I came back in Milan when I was 18.
+As some of you know, although I was born in Italy I grew in a small mountain village in Switzerland and I came back to Milan when I was 18.

-It took me a long time to get used to the city life, and even longer to appreciate Milan.
+It took me a long time to get used to city life, and even longer to appreciate Milan.
 I did what most people do.
-I compared it to Venice, Rome, Florence, and to other European cities like Barcelona, Paris, London.
+I compared it to Venice, Rome, Florence, and other European cities like Barcelona, Paris, London.
 It didn’t make any sense, but it took me a while before I discovered Milan’s unique charm.